Office of Elementary and Secondary Education, Department of Education.

 V. Application Review Information

 1. Selection Criteria: The selection criteria for this competition are from 34 CFR 75.210.
 The maximum score for all of the selection criteria is 100 points.
-The maximum score for each criterion is included in parentheses following the Start Printed Page 6394title of the specific selection criterion.
+The maximum score for each criterion is included in parentheses following the title of the specific selection criterion.
 Each criterion also includes the factors that reviewers will consider in determining the extent to which an applicant meets the criterion.

 Points awarded under these selection criteria are in addition to any points an applicant earns under the competitive preference priorities in this notice.
 The maximum score that an application may receive under the competitive preference priorities and the selection criteria is 109 points.